Live Shipping Estimates - Available Right Now

 This port is operated by the Illinois International Port District.
 Below are the terminals we serve.

-• Iroquois Landing Lakefront Terminal: Located in the southwest corner of Lake Michigan at the mouth of the Calumet River.
+• Iroquois Landing Lakefront Terminal: It’s located in the southwest corner of Lake Michigan at the mouth of the Calumet River.
+It has warehouses and facilities as well as storage.

-• Lake Calumet Terminal: Features grain storage, bulk liquid storage, transit sheds, and large tank farms.
+• Lake Calumet Terminal: This terminal has grain storage, bulk liquid storage, transit sheds, and much more.
+Its southeast quadrant has the largest tank storage farms.

 Port of Kaskaskia